 This is the second in a six-part series on social media best practices for libraries in 2021.
 I’m researching the most up-to-date tips for posting on the platforms most frequently used by libraries and sharing new insights every Monday.
 Learn about Facebook for libraries in 2021 here.
+Get the guide for Instagram here.
+See how to use YouTube here.
+Learn about LinkedIn here.
+And get the latest research on Pinterest here.

 Twitter for libraries